 A is for Audi, as well as Audi’s effort in the Spa 24 Hours.
-Since the introduction of GT3 machinery, Audi has been the most success manufacturer in the race, racking up a total of four victories.
+Since the introduction of GT3 machinery, the manufacturer from Ingolstadt has been the most success manufacturer in the race, racking up a total of four victories.
 An 11-car delegation defends the quattro rings this year, with all three former race-winning teams returning with the Audi R8 LMS GT3.

 Audi Sport Team WRT